KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/working-with-semi-structured-data/working-with-semi-structured-data.md

-﻿
-# Working with Semi-Structured Movie Data
+﻿# Working with Semi-Structured Movie Data

-## What Is Semi-Structured Data?
+## Introduction

 Up to this point in our workshop, all the data we have been using has been **structured**.
 Structured data comes with a pre-determined definition.
 In our movie sales data, each record in our sales data files has a reference ID, a timestamp, a customer ID, associated customer demographic information, movie purchases, payment information, and so on.
 Each field in our data set has a clearly defined purpose, which makes it very quick and easy to query.
-In most real-world situations, you will have to deal with two other additional types of data:  **semi-structured**  and  **unstructured**.
+In most real-world situations, you will have to deal with other types of data such as **semi-structured**.

+Estimated time: 15 minutes

+### Objectives

+- Learn how our Autonomous Data Warehouse makes it very easy to query unstructured data sets such as JSON data

+- Understand how Oracle's JSON helper functions can convert JSON data into a normal table of rows and columns making it easier to join with our movie sales data

+- Learn How SQL's analytic functions can be used in queries that also contain JSON data

+## What Is Semi-Structured Data?

 Semi-structured data does not have predefined fields that have a clearly defined purpose.
 Typically most semi-structured data looks similar to a text-based document but most types of semi-structured data lack a precise structural definition and come in all shapes and sizes.
 This can make it very challenging to work with this type of data.